Fecal Incontinence Treatment

 Performing InterStim® (Sacral Nerve Stimulation) and Solesta® Injection Therapy to Treat Fecal Incontinence

 Most people feel more than a bit uneasy when they consider talking to their friends, family, and doctor about bowel incontinence.
-If you suffer from the inability to control your bowel movements, you are not alone.
+If you don’t have the ability to control your bowel movements, you are not alone.
 This condition affects millions of people.
-According to the National Institute of Health, more than 18 million Americans suffer from fecal incontinence.15% of women over age 50 experience FI.
+According to the National Institute of Health, more than 18 million Americans have symptoms of fecal incontinence.15% of women over age 50 experience FI.
 Men are affected but less often than women.

 The surgeons, nurses, nurse practitioners and physician assistants at RCRS take a special interest in fecal incontinence and offer minimally invasive techniques (like InterStim® Therapy) and office based injection therapy (like Solesta®) to help you finding relief from the loss of bowel control.

 Bowel incontinence, also known as fecal incontinence (FI), prevents you from controlling your bowel movements.
 You may experience unexpected leaks, or use the bathroom very frequently.
 Some people experience a combination of these symptoms.